Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Introduction

 \section{Introduction}

-Quantum emitters in two-dimensional (2D) materials are gaining increasing interest due to their remarkable properties\cite{tran_quantum_2016,caldwell_photonics_2019,gottscholl_sub-nanoscale_2021,vogl_room_2017,schell_non-linear_2016}.
-Particularly quantum emitters in hexagonal boron nitride (hBN) have been shown to be very stable over a wide temperature range \cite{kianinia_robust_2017,liu_ultrastable_2020,fournier_position-controlled_2021}, have bright emission into the zero-phonon line (ZPL) even at room temperature with Debye-Waller (DW) factors exceeding 0.8 \cite{tran_quantum_2016} and their transition frequency can be tuned via the Stark effect\cite{nikolay_very_2019}.
-Some quantum emitters in hBN may even exhibit lifetime limited emission at room temperature \cite{hoese_mechanical_2020,dietrich_solid-state_2020}, which has not been seen in any other solid-state quantum emitter so far.
+Quantum emitters in two-dimensional (2D) materials are attracting much interest due to their remarkable properties\cite{tran_quantum_2016, wang_site-specific_2024,caldwell_photonics_2019,gottscholl_sub-nanoscale_2021,vogl_room_2017,schell_non-linear_2016}.
+Particularly, quantum emitters in hexagonal boron nitride (hBN) have been shown to be very stable over a wide temperature range \cite{kianinia_robust_2017,liu_ultrastable_2020,fournier_position-controlled_2021}, have bright emission into the zero-phonon line (ZPL) even at room temperature with Debye-Waller (DW) factors exceeding 0.8 \cite{tran_quantum_2016} and their transition frequency can be tuned via the Stark effect \cite{nikolay_very_2019}.
+Some quantum emitters in hBN may even exhibit lifetime-limited emission at room temperature \cite{hoese_mechanical_2020,dietrich_solid-state_2020}, which has not been seen in any other solid-state quantum emitter so far.
 In addition, the 2D geometry of the host material particularly lends itself for the integration with nanophotonic devices.
-However, although these quantum emitters particularly around transition energies of 2.2 eV exhibit many advantageous properties, much remains unknown about their origin.
-A key reason is that to date direct correlation of atomic defect structure with quantum emission properties has experimentally not been achievable yet for these type of defects \cite{bourrellier_bright_2016}, and thus indirect methods for correlating atomic structure and quantum emission are commonly used.
+For photonic quantum technologies, such as single photon sources, the bright quantum emitters in hBN around transition energies of 2.0 eV are particularly suited but so far much remains unknown about the atomic origin and properties of these single photon emitters \cite{bourrellier_bright_2016}.
+To fully exploit all of the advantages of solid-state emitters as single photon sources or constituents of photonic quantum networks and implement scalable devices, near-field coupling of the emission to waveguides or microcavities is key.